Recovering from takotsubo

-Takotsubo causes a change in the heart’s normal pumping function leading to symptoms that mimic a heart attack caused by coronary artery disease [link to heart attack page].
+Takotsubo causes a change in the heart’s normal pumping function leading to symptoms that mimic a heart attack caused by coronary artery disease.

 “The doctors said it was a classic takotsubo.
 They said my arteries were crystal clear – which made me feel quite happy – but that I’d suffered a takotsubo stress-induced heart event.”

 Sarah spent 24 hours in intensive care before spending a further six days on the cardiac ward.

 “I have to say the staff were absolutely fantastic.
 People moan about the health system, but I couldn’t say anything negative about the care I received in Auckland hospital.”

 Like most people who suffer a heart event, one of the biggest questions in Sarah’s mind was ‘what caused this?’

 Unfortunately for Sarah and others like her, the exact cause of takotsubo cardiomyopathy still isn’t completely clear – although it is known that stress can play some kind of role in the condition and it is more common in post-menopausal women.

 The majority of sufferers (around 70%) have experienced significant physical or emotional stress in the lead up to their event, hence the condition’s alternative names: stress-induced cardiomyopathy or broken heart syndrome.

 Sarah remains unsure whether her event was purely as a result of the physical and emotional stress caused by the situation with her dog, or whether it was a culmination of a particularly stressful period in her life.

 “The day all the stress happened, was at the end of a very long and stressful few years of my life.
 That day was probably just the nail in the coffin for me.”